anjali-2201/iLearn/README.md

 # iLearn
+CBP38
+Student Innovation
-Smart Education, a Concept that Describes learning in digital age.it enables learner to learn more effectively,efficently,flexibly and comfortably.
+Smart Education, a Concept that Describes learning in digital age.It enables learner to learn more effectively,efficently,flexibly and comfortably.